 Manfred von Karma – Ace Attorney

-Ace Attorney protagonist Phoenix Wright has a healthy rivalry with his childhood friend Miles Edgeworth throughout the AA games and their 2016 anime adaptation.
+Ace Attorney protagonist Phoenix Wright has a healthy rivalry with his childhood friend Miles Edgeworth throughout the original games and their 2016 anime adaptation.
 While things can get ugly between these two, Miles’ bending of the law pales in comparison to his mentor and adopted father Manfred von Karma.

-Von Karma is an undefeated lawyer with a 40-year track record of guilty verdicts, obtained largely through manipulation, obfuscation of evidence, and other underhanded methods.
+Von Karma is an undefeated lawyer with a 40-year track record of guilty verdicts.
+Obtained largely through manipulation, obfuscation of evidence, and other underhanded methods.
 When Edgeworth’s father managed to get Manfred penalized during a court case, Manfred murdered him and framed an innocent man for the crime.
 He then adopted Miles and indoctrinated him to follow beliefs completely opposite to that of his late father, turning Miles into a ruthless, cheating prosecutor like himself.

 Jigo – Princess Mononoke

 Many villains will pretend to have some noble goal or complicated justification for their crimes, but for many their desires just come down to money and power.
 The best that can be said about Jigo from Princess Mononoke is that he is at least honest about this ambition.
 That’s also the only bit of honesty this slimy monk is capable of.

 Jigo is directly responsible for pretty much every problem in the movie.
 He aids and manipulates Lady Eboshi in her campaign against the forest spirits, as he commands an army that corrupt and slay these noble creatures.
 One such corrupted animal, Nago, then runs off and attacks the protagonist’s village, getting him infected with the same corruption.
 Jigo swoops in and presents himself as a friend to the movie’s hero.
 All while continuing his careless slaughter of the forest’s inhabitants and aiding Eboshi’s rampant deforestation.